usmanovs/Salesforce-Interview-Handbook/questions/Chris.md

-Facts:
+Below is an interview with Chris.
+He was a recruiter for a long time but has now retired and works as an accountant.
+Here are the facts about Chris:
 1. recruiter for 14 years
 1. retired from industry in 2015
 1. 20-25% of salary was recruiters cut

-10 tips for Salesforce Developers from a former technical recruiter:

-> Briefly could you tell me about your recruiting experience?

 > What are the worst mistakes that a developer can make when working with a recruiter?

 Lying, misleading about salary, reason why they left, hiding that they were fired, education or years of experience.

-Should a candidate tell you that they have a job offer?
+> Should a candidate tell you that they have a job offer?

 Yes.
 It would make client work faster OR up their offer.
 Say if you have accepted it or not.
 Don’t make up an offer for leverage.